AliceNN-ucdenver/Iasa/cio-january2025.md

 - Multiple service versions running simultaneously
 - Hypothesis-driven development

+A key element of evolutionary architecture is the use of fitness functions—automated checks that continuously validate architecture against desired qualities.
+These align directly with ISO 25010, which defines critical software quality attributes:

+- Functional Suitability: Completeness, correctness, appropriateness
+- Performance Efficiency: Time behavior, resource utilization, capacity
+- Compatibility: Interoperability, coexistence
+- Usability: Learnability, operability, accessibility
+- Reliability: Maturity, fault tolerance, recoverability
+- Security: Confidentiality, integrity, authenticity
+- Maintainability: Modularity, reusability, testability
+- Portability: Adaptability, installability, replaceability

+> Example: A Performance Efficiency fitness function might continuously measure response times under peak load.
+A Reliability fitness function might monitor redundancy and failover mechanisms.
+These automated tests—built into your CI/CD pipeline—prevent regressions, drive continuous improvement, and provide real-time insights into portfolio health.

 ## V. The New Architect Mindset

 An architect’s mindset should evolve from the authoritarian 'Great and Powerful Oz,' who instills fear and questions the courage, heart, and intelligence of others, to one that mirrors Alice’s journey—guided by curiosity and self-discovery—encouraging teams to believe in the impossible and empowering them to achieve it.
-Today's enterprise architect must shift from being the "all powerful master builder" to becoming the "city planner" who orchestrates sustainable growth.
+Today's enterprise architect must shift from being the "all powerful Oz" to becoming the "collabortive enabler" encouraging teams to take risks, learn continuously, and drive transformational change.
 This requires new competencies and approaches:

 ### From Control to Enablement
 Traditional architecture focused on controlling change through: